department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15 - Keycloak configuration managed by Terraform.md

 * [Original RFC Pull Request](https://github.com/department-of-veterans-affairs/va.gov-platform-architecture/pull/14)

 ## Background
-The Infrastructure as Code (IaC) is managing and provisioning the infrastructure as a code instead of doing it manually.
-Configurations are created as a code containing specifications of resources, which makes it easier to create, update, manage and distribute the configurations.
-There are several IaC solutions available currently but we will implement Terraform as IaC to configure Keycloak resources automatically because it is cloud-agnostic and provides a flexible abstraction of resources and providers
+Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure programmatically instead of doing it manually.
+Configurations are created as code containing resource specifications, making them easier to create, update, manage and distribute.
+Several IaC solutions are currently available, but we will implement Terraform as IaC to configure Keycloak resources automatically because it is cloud-agnostic and provides a flexible abstraction of resources and providers.

 ## Motivation
 1. To make the process of creating/managing Keycloak resources automated so less manual intervention is needed.